MSIT-ESE Admission Requirements

 - 3 letters of recommendation

 - a video essay of yourself.
 Tell us something about yourself in a 1-2 minute video that we can’t know from the rest of your application materials.
-This is not a required part of the application, but it is strongly recommended.

 - unofficial undergraduate and/or graduate transcripts